NixOS/nixos-weekly/content/2017/03-better-late-then-never.rst

 .. _22: https://github.com/NixOS/nixpkgs/issues/22826
 .. _`he asked for help`: https://www.mail-archive.com/nix-dev@lists.science.uu.nl/msg31432.html

 - At FOSDEM a very `spontaneous NixOS discussion panel happen`.
-As a follow up `@zimbatm`_ created an `initial proposal for RFC`_.
+As a follow-up `@zimbatm`_ created an `initial proposal for RFC`_.

   Having a more formal proposal how we work together and how bigger changes are